ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Issuer:

-: creator of Claims submitted to a Transparency Service for Registration.
-The Issuer may be the owner or author of the Artifact, or a completely independent third party.
+: an entity that makes Claims about Artifacts in the supply chain.
+The Issuer may be the owner or author of the Artifact, or an independent third party such as a reviewer.

 Envelope:

 : the metadata added to the Statement by the Issuer to make it a Claim.
 It contains the identity of the Issuer and other information to help Verifiers identify the Artifact referred in the Statement.
 A Claim binds the Envelope to the Statement.
 In COSE, the Envelope consists of protected headers.

 Feed:

-: An identifier chosen by the Issuer for the Artifact.
+: the identifier chosen by an Issuer for an Artifact.
 For every Issuer and Feed, the Ledger on a Transparency Service contains a sequence of Claims about the same Artifact.
  In COSE, Feed is one header attributes in the protected header of the Envelope.

 Ledger:

-: the verifiable data structure that stores Claims in a transparency service.
+: the verifiable append-only data structure that stores Claims in a transparency service.
 SCITT supports multiple Ledger formats to accommodate different transparency service implementations, such as historical Merkle Trees and sparse Merkle Trees.

-Transparency Service:
+Transparency Service (or Notary):

 : the entity that maintains and extends the Ledger, and endorses its state.
 A Transparency Service can be a complex distributed system, and SCITT requires the TS to provide many security guarantees about its Ledger.
 The identity of a TS is captured by a public key that must be known by Verifiers in order to validate Receipts.